 The guidance documentation specified in Annex A - Guidelines for the safe use of the product is delivered to the customer together with the product.
-The intended customer of the product is the Card Issuer (State or other Organization), who is in charge of delivering the product to the smartcard holders.
+The intended customer of the product is the issuing State or Organization, who is in charge of delivering the electronic document to the holders.